Coming Out and other GLBT Issues Online Conference Transcript

 As for telling a spouse, one has to be very careful in our culture when there are children involved and they are minors.
 The court systems here still discriminate heavily against the GLBT parent and although most GLBT want to stay in integrity and tell during the marriage it could be very very harmful to them legally, in keeping their visitation and custody of their children.
 It has to be handled very very sensitively.

 I also see a lot of GLBT clients who are heterosexually married, taking most or all of the blame for marrying.
-They have to understand that there is another side to this from the spouse, and although they may not know about the homosexuality, there is a tendency for the spouse to be just as invested in the emotional distance, a mixed orientation marriage creates.
+They have to understand that there is another side to this from the spouse, and although they may not know about the homosexuality, there is a tendency for the spouse to be just as invested in the emotional distance, a mixed-orientation marriage creates.

 David: On that point, here's an audience question:

 mkwrnck: I've been out for about a year, I am 46 and I am going through a nasty divorce (wife is angry, wants to "get even," feels like she has nothing to show for 17 years of marriage).
-I have an 11 year old daughter to whom I'm out (she seems pretty accepting), and even though I want my wife to be OK with all of this, I know I can't affect her thinking or healing.
+I have an 11-year-old daughter to whom I'm out (she seems pretty accepting), and even though I want my wife to be OK with all of this, I know I can't affect her thinking or healing.
 But I'm struggling about how to let go, get on with my life, have a relationship with my daughter, and not be swayed by her stuff while she's going through with this divorce.

 Joe Kort: First, Good for you for being out to your daughter.
 That takes a lot of courage.
 Second, you cannot do anything about your wife's reaction.
 You have to let her go through it and reassure your daughter that this has NOTHING to do with her.
-It will take time for you wife to be ok with this.
+It will take time for your wife to be ok with this.

 mkwrnck: For years, I was petrified about my parent's possible reaction, but they have been GREAT!
 I think it may have helped that my wife, in her anger, outed me to them.
 I just have to accept that she may never be OK with it.